-Many prospective digital PRs may get confused between digital marketing and digital PR, since they overlap in their nature and bear a similar name.
+Many prospective digital PRs may get confused between and digital PR, since they overlap in their nature and bear a similar name.
 However, it is important to understand that digital PR is just a small component of a digital marketing strategy, but valuable nonetheless.

 Digital PR involves ideation, campaign creation and outreach specifically with the intent of gaining backlinks for your client.
 Meanwhile, digital marketing can be a combination of social media, digital PR, content marketing and SEO, instead.

 Many prospective marketers can either pursue a career in digital PR alone, where they can specialise in just one niche, or digital marketing, where they can support and work across all of the different specialisms.

 If you want to work in digital PR, you first want to understand what it is like, for the good and the bad.
 There is certainly more positive aspects of digital PR than there is negative, but it is worth noting them all anyway: